aprilu555/major-project/proposal.md

 - a title screen to give instructions
 - an end screen for when the puzzle is completed
 - a counter to count the number of moves taken

+## Nice to Have List

+- fix the impossible shuffles
 - a timer to time the amount of time taken to complete the puzzle

-## Nice to Have List

 - center the grids
 - sound effects
 - nice looking backgrounds
-- a give up option to skip to end screen
 - be able to choose the images for the puzzle  out of a selection of images
 - scale to page